osama121200/aws-static-website-project/README.md

 | **AWS WAF**       | Blocking bots, malicious traffic, SQLi, and XSS attempts         |
 | **CloudWatch**    | Monitoring CloudFront requests and WAF activity                  |
 | **ACM (planned)** | Enabling HTTPS using SSL certificates (skipped due to no domain) |

+# 🧱 4.
+Implementation Steps
+Here’s a breakdown of each step with what was done:

+**1. Upload Website to S3**

+Created a new S3 bucket with public access enabled.

+Uploaded index.html and assets (CSS, JS, images).

+Enabled Static Website Hosting.

+Made bucket content publicly accessible with proper bucket policy.

+**2. Connect to CloudFront**

+Created a CloudFront distribution pointing to S3 static hosting endpoint.

+Set Viewer Protocol Policy to “Redirect HTTP to HTTPS”.

+Got a .cloudfront.net URL for global delivery.

+**3. Add Security via AWS WAF**

+Created a Web ACL and attached it to CloudFront.

+Added Core Rule Set, Anonymous IP Block, and SQL Injection filters.

+Created a rate-based rule to block traffic if request count from an IP exceeded 100 in 5 mins.

+**4. Monitor with CloudWatch**

+Created a custom dashboard.

+Added widgets for:

+Allowed requests

+Cache hits and misses

+WAF blocked requests

+Observed real-time and historical traffic patterns.

+**5. (Optional ACM Step Skipped)**

+Skipped due to no custom domain.
+But in production, ACM + Route 53 + HTTPS redirect would be crucial.